mnamz/not-an-assessment/README.md

 manager@example.com - same ^^
 ```

 Seeder user have their own restaurant attached by default.
 May use their account.
+All users password is `password`

 Paypal sandbox account (.env.example has API credentials attached)